23Link89/Link-s-madpack/README.md

 When you make a bug report make sure that you are:

-1. Using the latest version
+1. Using the latest version of the pack

 2. Using the latest version of java